-When we last left off, Josh and I were three hours in to our Li River Cruise Tour.
-We were blindly following a group of Chinese people wearing matching lanyards through the Dong Village Museum until our meetup time of 12:30.
+When we last left off, Josh and I were blindly following a group of Chinese people wearing matching lanyards through the Dong village until our meetup time of 12:30.
 We merged and unmerged with the group multiple times, but everywhere we went, we were able to find someone else with the same color lanyard as we had.
 This made us feel comfortable, since we couldn’t actually remember which bus the man in the blue jacket said was ours.
 We planned to just follow the group and see where we ended up.

 We sat down, and were immediately shouted at by the bus driver.
 I didn’t catch everything he said, but the bit I did catch was “foreigners to the back”.
 I did not like being told I had to sit at the back of the bus because I was different, but the back looked just as comfortable, so we did as we were told.
 As more people piled onto the bus, and more of My Six got individually yelled at by other riders to move farther back, we came to understand that the Chinese group we were with had previously been riding the bus and had already picked out their seats.